 - Two 120 ton rotating screens with bag breaking "spikes" to separate materials into different streams

-- Manual pick stations, magnets, and other equipment to recover recyclables and remove un-processable materials such as propane bottles
+- Manual pick stations, magnets and other equipment to remove unprocessable materials, such as propane bottles

-- An overland conveyor to carry organic waste materials to the Edmonton Composting Facility and non-recyclable, non-compostable waste to the adjacent Waste-to-Biofuels Facility
+- An overland conveyor to carry organic waste materials to the Edmonton Composting Facility tip floor (where organics are sent for processing in the Anaerobic Digestion Facility), and non-recyclable, non-compostable waste to the adjacent Waste to Biofuels Facility

 - Bays to load material unsuitable for recycling, composting or gasification into trailers for transport to other landfills for disposal